Cytometry for Life Founder climbs Mount Everest

 When cells fail to work, there are serious consequences - like cancer for instance where some abnormal cells take over the body with disastrous consequences.
 In AIDS, a virus takes over a very important cell, the CD4 lymphocyte.
 It destroys the cell and eventually the patient cannot survive.

 Cytometry really started about 50 years ago with the invention of simple cell analysis tools like the Coulter Counter - a machine that counts blood cells.
 This was followed by an instrument to sort blood cells into different populations and this instrument was called a cell sorter - a type of flow cytometer.
 In the 40 years since the invention of the cell sorter by Mack Fulwyler, a revolution has occurred within the world of immunology, primarily driven by innovations of Len Herzenberg and others as cytometry matured into a powerful technology in medical research and clinical practice.

-The Cytometry for Life program aims to achieve the following goals in two primary stages
+The Cytometry for Life program aims to achieve the following goals

 The Cytometry for Life program was initiated by individuals in the cytometry community who want to make a difference today- both academics and business people.
 The goal is to create a program that has as its primary goal, saving lives by using current-day technology at the most effective level and at the lowest possible cost.